crpietschmann/portfolio/_imports/_posts/2009-03-26-aspnet-mvc-implement-theme-folders-using-a-custom-viewengine.markdown

     System.Web.Mvc.ViewEngines.Engines.Clear();
     System.Web.Mvc.ViewEngines.Engines.Add(new WebFormThemeViewEngine());
 }</pre>

-<p>Also, for reference here&rsquo;s the complete code for the &ldquo;WebFormThemeViewEngine&rdquo; class that&rsquo;s used in this example.
+Also, for reference here&rsquo;s the complete code for the &ldquo;WebFormThemeViewEngine&rdquo; class that&rsquo;s used in this example.
 I wont be discussing the steps necessary when creating your own custom ViewEngines; that would be a little more involved than I would like to get within the scope of this article.
-A link to download the entire code for the project I created when writing this article is located at the top of the article</p>
+A link to download the entire code for the project I created when writing this article is located at the top of the article
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">public class WebFormThemeViewEngine : WebFormViewEngine
 {
     public WebFormThemeViewEngine()